 Habitat Recovery Pilot Program

 The Habitat Recovery Pilot Program (HRPP) is designed to streamline the local and state environmental permitting process for habitat recovery projects that benefit freshwater, estuarine, or marine fish, or their habitats.
-This four-year pilot program (ending June 30, 2025) was created under House Bill 1382 and codified in RCW 77.55.480.
+This four-year pilot program (ending June 30, 2025) was created under House Bill 1382 (PDF) and codified in RCW 77.55.480.
 The program's intent is to promote and implement habitat restoration as quickly and efficiently as possible, to further bolster the natural resources and natural resource economy of Washington.

 Before applying to the program, project proponents are encouraged to contact HRPP staff via email (HRPP@dfw.wa.gov) or a local habitat biologist for guidance.